qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 The provider supports string, int and double fields.

-The memory provider also supports spatial indexing, which is enabled by calling the provider's :func:`createSpatialIndex() <qgis.core.QgsVectorDataProvider.createSpatialIndex>` function.
+The memory provider also supports spatial indexing, which is enabled by calling the provider's :meth:`createSpatialIndex() <qgis.core.QgsVectorDataProvider.createSpatialIndex>` function.
 Once the spatial index is created you will be able to iterate over features within smaller regions faster (since it's not necessary to traverse all the features, only those in specified rectangle).